Minimalism has been gaining popularity recently as a lifestyle choice, and in short, I've been in full support of this movement.

 Simply put, the point is to minimize that which is unnecessary, superfluous, or non-beneficial (within reason).
 That also means that you should keep the things that bring you genuine joy, and worthwhile ease of life.
 Sacrificing comfort itself is not necessarily a mantra of minimalism, if you ask me.

-This might seem fairly obvious to some (or most) of you, but there's always room for some new enthusiasts to misunderstand, and I think it's best to avoid that.
+This might seem fairly obvious to some (or most) people, but there's always room for some new enthusiasts to misunderstand, and I think it's best to avoid that.
 Physical possessions are certainly relevant in minimalism, though the philosophy itself is more about how one organizes their set of priorities both in regards to physical matter, as well as more abstract things like money and time.
 In short, minimalism is about focus.

 What's the point?
 What am I trying to "minimize", exactly?